 Below are used roping saddles for sale.

 The selection of saddles in all price ranges is usually very good.
-For good information to know before buying a used roping saddle please scroll down beneath the saddles for sale. eBay and other sellers often refer to used items, including saddles, as pre-owned.
+For good information to know before buying a used roping saddle please scroll down beneath the saddles for sale.
+Many sellers often refer to used items, including saddles, as pre-owned.

 Below: A well used ranch / roping saddle.

 About Used Trophy Roping Saddles